Atlanta Probate Lawyers

 How to Avoid Probate in Georgia

 The probate process can be timely and costly.
-To avoid probate altogether it is beneficial to set up the following in your estate plan to give you peace of mind and provide for your loved ones:
+To avoid probate altogether the most beneficial thing to set up in your estate plan to give you peace of mind and provide for your loved ones is to create a living trust.

 When you create a living trust, you can shift your property’s ownership and the trustee of your choice will oversee the administration of the assets in your trust and the distribution of your property.
 The court is not involved in the process.

 Call the Meyring Law Firm today to help create your estate plan.
-We will work with you to find the options that work for you and your family.
-Give us a call today to schedule a consultation!
+Our firm will work with you to find the options that work for you and your family.
+Give our Atlanta probate lawyers a call today at (678) 257-3332 to schedule a consultation!

 Step One: The probate process typically starts with the proper preparation and filing of a Petition to Probate in Solemn Form.
 Executors appointed through solemn form probate can petition to be discharged from their liability and responsibilities six months after their appointment.
 This occurs if a will was executed by the decedent.
 The Petition to Probate in Solemn Form is a representative device through which the court tries to make a decision as to whether the will offered up for probate is legally valid.
 It also looks to decide if it was executed by the decedent correctly and follows the grantor’s terms.
 All of this must be proven to establish that undue influence on the decedent’s mental capabilities did not occur.